310mc/https-310mc.github.io-tl/source/_posts/christmas_live/line_to_line.md

 {% endbubble %}

 {% bubble Shinobu v2 %}
-Taichou-dono~ What exactly is this “Eve’s Eve Live”?[^3] The name has an oddly nice ring to it~…?
+Taichou-dono~ What exactly is this “Eve’s Eve Live”?
+The name has an oddly nice ring to it~…?[^3]
 {% endbubble %}

 {% bubble Chiaki grin2 %}